piotrwitek/utility-types/README.md

 ### `SymmetricDifference<A, B>`

-Set difference of the union and the intersection of given literal union types `A` and `B`
+Set difference of union and intersection of given union types `A` and `B`

 **Usage:**